 Oscar and Eben created Woody’s Consumer Bands (Pty)Ltd..
 Below I share some of my personal memories and my own journey.

 I resigned from Goosebumps Frozen Food Logistics.
 The company owners, Hans Kakebeeke and Cilliers Viljoen offered to help me create a meat brand.
-I was unsure what products to produce.
+I was unsure of what products to produce.
 Pork, chicken or beef?
 I traveled the country, testing every possibility we came up with.
 The retailers gave us a chance on a concept of selling frozen bacon.
 It was a dismal failure, but bacon became our business.

-Woody’s started as a bacon brand produced by a 3rd party, Table Bay Meats.
+The company started as a bacon brand produced by a 3rd party, Table Bay Meats.

-– 2009 and 2010
+2009 and 2010

-On 18 Nov 2010 Willem Klynveld joined Woodys to take over the sales, advertising and marketing of the company.
+On 18 Nov 2010 Willem Klynveld joined Woodys to take over the sales, advertising, and marketing of the company.

-On 12 Nov 2010, Tristan, Will and Eben hiked up India Venster (up Table Mountain) and abseiled down one of the cliffs to welcome Will to the company.
+On 12 Nov 2010, Tristan, Will, and Eben hiked up India Venster (up Table Mountain) and abseiled down one of the cliffs to welcome Will to the company.
 We have always combined bacon and an enjoyment of life!